oracle-devrel/devo.tutorials/deploy-flask-app-cloud-shell.md

   5. Give it a description.
   6. Click Generate Token.
   7. Copy the token and **save** it.
-  8. Click Close.
+  8. Click **Close**.

-      > **Ensure that you save your token** right after you create it.
+      > Ensure that you save your token right after you create it.
 You have no access to it later.
       {:.notice}

 ### Gather Required Information

-  1. Collect the following credential information from the Oracle Cloud Infrastructure **Console**.
+  1. Collect the following credential information from the Oracle Cloud Infrastructure Console:

      * **Tenancy name:** `<tenancy-name>`
        * Click your **Profile** menu (your avatar) and find your **Tenancy:<tenancy-name>**.